+Nation

-In accordance with The Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2008 (P.L.
-110-336), I submit to the U.S. Congress the 2016 Report of the National Film Preservation Foundation.
+In accordance with The Library of Congress Sound Recording and Film Preservation Programs Reauthorization Act of 2016 (P.L.
+114-217), I submit to the U.S. Congress the 2017 Report of the National Film Preservation Foundation.

 Americans have been making films for more than 120 years, but it is only in the last 30 that we have rallied to save those images.
 In 1996, Congress created the NFPF to help archives, libraries, and museums to rescue this history and share it with the public.
 Thanks to federal funding secured through the Library of Congress, entertainment industry and foundation support, and the unwavering dedication of preservationists, there is much good news to report.

-As of 2016, the NFPF programs have preserved more than 2,290 motion pictures-newsreels, actualities, cartoons, silent-era productions, avant-garde films, home movies, and other independent works that might otherwise have faded from public memory.
-Tremendous credit is due to the 284 public institutions that have participated in our programs to save culturally significant motion pictures.
-Once copied to film stock and safely archived, the works begin a new life through teaching, exhibition, broadcast, DVD, and most especially, the Internet.
-With international partners, the NFPF has helped archives in the United States bring home 240 early American films that had not been seen in decades.
-In 2016, we shipped 29 fragile nitrate prints from the Netherlands to the U.S. for a preservation project that will wrap up in 2018.
-These are part of a group of more than 50 films that will be saved and presented online through a collaboration with EYE Filmmuseum in Amsterdam.
-Indeed, online presentation of films preserved through NFPF programs has become a priority.
-In 2016, we continued to add titles to our website's screening room and began streaming new additions in high definition earlier this year.
-All this has been possible thanks to the unflagging commitment of our major supporters: the Academy of Motion Picture Arts and Sciences, the Cecil B. De Mille Foundation, The Film Foundation, and the National Endowment for the Humanities.
+As of 2017, the NFPF programs have preserved more than 2,350 motion pictures newsreels, actualities, cartoons, silent-era productions, avant-garde films, home movies, and other independent works that might otherwise have faded from public memory.
+Tremendous credit is due to the 300 public institutions that have taken part in our programs to save culturally significant motion pictures.
+Once copied to film stock and safely archived, the works begin a new life through teaching, exhibition, broadcast, DVD, and most especially these days, the Internet.

+In 2017 we also launched an ambitious digital access project: an online screening room that highlights select titles from The Field Guide to Sponsored Films.
+Written by Rick Prelinger and published by the NFPF in 2006 through the generous support of the Andrew W. Mellon Foundation, the Field Guide was the first overview of the motion pictures commissioned during the past century by American businesses, charities, advocacy groups, and state and local government organizations.
+Now viewers can watch 135 of the 452 films singled out in this annotated filmography.
+Almost all are in HD and available for free download, thanks to our partners at the Internet Archive.

+All this has become possible thanks to the unflagging commitment of our major supporters: the Academy of Motion Picture Arts and Sciences, the Cecil B. De Mille Foundation, The Film Foundation, and the National Endowment for the Humanities.
 I cannot close without thanking you and your marvelous staff at the Library of Congress for assisting us with our work and making it possible for the NFPF to provide crucial support to film archives throughout the nation.

+Sincerely,

-Sincerely, Jeff Lambert Executive Director National Film Preservation Foundation Contents
+Jeff Lambert Executive Director National Film Preservation Foundation

+- 02 Twenty Years of Grant Giving

+- 04 Why Preserve Film?

+- Ø6 Expanding Access

+- 08 Community of Support

+- 10 Films Preserved through the NFPF

+- 40 Financial Statements

+- 42 Contributors

+- 44 Board of Directors & Staff

+Who We Are

+The National Film Preservation Foundation is the independent, nonprofit organization created by the U.S. Congress to help save America's film heritage.
+Working with archives and others who appreciate film, the NFPF supports activities that save films for future generations, improve film access for education and exhibition, and increase public commitment to preserving film as a cultural resource, art form, and historical record.
+Established in 1996, the NFPF is the charitable affiliate of the National Film Preservation Board of the Library of Congress.